Gabriel Arias Player Props: Guardians vs. Royals

 Royals Pitching Rankings

-- Yarbrough (2-5) gets the starting nod for the Royals in his sixth start of the season.
-He's put together a 5.21 ERA in 38 2/3 innings pitched, with 23 strikeouts.
+- Marsh (0-4) takes the mound for the Royals in his fifth start of the season.
+He's put together a 6.20 ERA in 20 1/3 innings pitched, with 24 strikeouts.

-- In his last time out on Thursday, the left-hander tossed 5 2/3 innings against the Detroit Tigers, giving up three earned runs while surrendering six hits.
+- In his most recent appearance on Friday, the right-hander went 5 1/3 innings against the New York Yankees, allowing five earned runs while surrendering five hits.

-- The 31-year-old has an ERA of 5.21, with 5.4 strikeouts per nine innings, in 12 games this season.
-Opposing hitters have a .269 batting average against him.
+- The 25-year-old has an ERA of 6.20, with 10.6 strikeouts per nine innings, in four games this season.
+Opponents have a .244 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.